digantamukherjee/hashNode/ck69oog0p04vvkbs15wmoob48.md

 ```
 Here the formal parameter to the function `ChangeObjectProp` holds the reference same as what `objB` holds.
 And because of this the original object got modified which again confirms that the object was passed by reference.

-Now we have seen the Reference Specification type and how type conversions will behave in the world of JavaScript, we will move on to a core concept of Lexical Environment and Scope in our next post.
+Now we have seen the Reference Specification type and how type conversions will behave in the world of JavaScript, we will move on to a core concept of Lexical Environment and Scope in our  [next post](https://diganta.hashnode.dev/10-lexical-environments-execution-context-scope-and-hoisting-in-javascript-ck6id2pdo00dmd9s1siz1jasg) .